duckdb/duckdb-web/_posts/2021-08-27-external-sorting.md

 <img src="/images/blog/sorting/tpcds_customer_type_sort_barplot.svg" alt="Comparing sorting speed with different sorting key types" title="Customer Sort Type Experiment" style="max-width:100%"/>

-As expected, ordering by strings is more expensive than ordering by integers.
+As expected, ordering by strings is more expensive than ordering by integers, except for HyPer, which is impressive.
-All systems except Pandas have only a small difference between ordering by integers and ordering by strings.
+Pandas has only a slightly bigger difference between ordering by integers and ordering by strings than ClickHouse and DuckDB.
 This difference is explained by an expensive comparator between strings.
 Pandas uses [NumPy](https://numpy.org)'s sort, which is efficiently implemented in __C__.
 However, when this sorts strings, it has to use virtual function calls to compare a Python string object, which is slower than a simple "`<`" between integers in __C__.